“I slept and dreamt that life was joy.I awoke and saw that life was a service.I acted and behold, service was a joy.”

 Vincent R. Ogoti

-I am a conflict transformation practitioner, and scholar with over six years’ experience in conducting mediation, training, and monitoring and evaluation programs in East Africa, the Middle East, and the US.
-I was a Fulbright scholar at Yale University and prior to that I worked with Longhorn, a leading publishing house in eastern Africa, to develop content for schools in Kenya, Uganda, Tanzania, Rwanda, and Malawi.
+I am a conflict transformation practitioner, and scholar with seven years’ experience in conducting mediation, training, and monitoring and evaluation programs in East Africa, the Middle East, and the US.
+I was a Fulbright scholar at Yale University and prior to that, I worked with Longhorn, a leading publishing house in eastern Africa, to develop content for schools in Kenya, Uganda, Tanzania, Rwanda, and Malawi.
 I have edited many creative books some of which have won prestigious literary prizes such as Burt Award for African Literature.